No, it's not the remake of "If you leave me I'll delete you," Michel Gondry's hit film.

 Some other laboratory research is bringing us closer to understanding the phenomenon, at least in mice.
 In a recent study one research team basically figured out how to implant memories in mice by reverse engineering the memory.

 According to the research, "memory is encoded by patterns of neural activity in distinct circuits.
-Therefore, it should be possible to decode a memory by artificially creating these patterns of activity in the absence of a sensory experience. "
+Therefore, it should be possible to decode a memory by artificially creating these activity patterns in the absence of a sensory experience. “

-The goal in this case is to erase the memories by replacing them with good ones.
-"In depression, there is a propensity for negative thinking", says Ramirez.
-Perhaps we need to tackle these types of ailments from all angles instead of with the same drugs we have been using for years, with little progress since the 70s.
+The goal in this case is to erase memories and replace them with good ones.
+“In depression, there is a propensity for negative thinking”, says Ramirez.
+Maybe we need to approach these types of disorders from all angles instead of the same drugs we've been using for years, with little progress since the 70s.

 While the idea has clear and obvious clinical applications, there remains a concern about what this research could bring us if it fell into the wrong hands.